Lesser-Known GI Bill Benefits

 Typically, the VA will accept degrees from schools in foreign countries that are similar to degrees granted by accredited U.S. colleges and universities.

-Make sure to email federal.approvals@va.gov to request information about foreign program approval.
-Check to see if the school and program have already been approved; if not already approved, the school (not the student) can request approval.
+Please email federal.approvals@va.gov to request information about foreign program approval.
+Verify if the school and program have already been approved.
+If not, the school (not the student) can request approval.

-Make sure the school and program are approved before registering for classes or you’ll have to pay all costs at the school, including tuition and fees!
+Ensure the school and program are approved before registering for classes, as you’ll be responsible for all costs, including tuition and fees, if they are not.

 Am I eligible for this benefit?